-- Our operations will become climate-positive when surplus carbon-free energy that Henkel does not need for its own purposes is supplied to third parties.
+- In line with our ambition, the sites will become climate-positive in terms of their carbon balance when surplus CO2-free energy that Henkel does not need for its own purposes is supplied to third parties.

 Emissions of carbon dioxide and other greenhouse gases (GHG) caused by humans are responsible for increased climate change and global warming.
 These emissions are also increasing due to our lifestyle and our economic systems.
 And yet the global “climate budget” is limited.

 The UN’s global Paris agreement on climate change represents a commitment by the community of nations to limit global warming to well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
 To achieve this, carbon dioxide emissions must be reduced by 2050.

 Henkel is committed to the 1.5 degrees Celsius target and sees it as an essential prerequisite if more than nine billion people are to be able to live well within the resource limits of our planet in 2050.

 Three main levers are available to stop global emissions from increasing further, and to make sure emissions are reduced by the required amount:

 - Increase our carbon-efficiency: save energy and raw materials